Information by Student Group

 Keep in mind that your OSAP entitlement is based on your income information, so if you receive graduate funding throughout the year, your assessment may change.
 If your OSAP does change, for any reason, you will receive notification through the OSAP system.

-If you are being assessed for OSAP for fall, winter, and spring/summer and you know ahead of time that you do not plan to attend for the full academic year, please contact our office so we can update your file for you.
+If you are being assessed for OSAP for fall, winter, and spring/summer and you know ahead of time that you do not plan to attend for the full academic year, please contact our team at the ServiceHub so we can update your file for you.

 Part-Time OSAP Graduate Students